Goldstein Lab

 • Have students guess what kinds of objects might have interesting microscopic detail (like microscopic hairs on insects, crystal shapes in table salt, or microscopic printing on dollar bills).
 Then let them look at things and see.

-• Have kids try to match up what they see on the microscopes with larger objects left in front of them—which microscope shows salt? cloth? an insect wing?
+• Have kids try to match up what they see on microscopes with larger objects left in front of them—which microscope shows salt? cloth? an insect wing?

 • Ask kids to describe what they see in writing, and draw pictures.
 Or have the kids make computer-based book projects with the images they took and some written descriptions of each image (here's an example).

-• Match what kids will look at with themes in your grade's science curriculum, for example insects, cells (lily petals are great for this since the cells are pretty big, and red onions are awesome), crystals (table salt has beautiful square crystals because of the way that sodium and chloride pack together), etc.
+• Match what kids will look at with themes in your grade's science curriculum, for example insects, cells (lily petals are great for this since the cells are pretty big, and red onions are awesome), crystals (table salt has beautiful square crystals because of the way that sodium and chloride pack together), soil components etc.

 • Let kids explore: simply leave the microscopes around for kids to use whenever they like and when they have things to look at.
 Let them bring stuff back inside from outdoor recess times.